Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 We first fix some standard notation.
 We write $\Vect(-)$ for the category of vector bundles, $\Qcoh(-)$ for the category of quasi-coherent sheaves, $\Perf(-)$ for the $\infty$-category of perfect complexes, $\D_{\Qcoh}(-)$ for the $\infty$-category of quasi-coherent sheaves.
 Given a group scheme $G$ over $k$, we denote the categories of $G$-equivariant objects by the superscript $(-)^G$; this matches the corresponding category on the associated quotient stack.

-\paragraph{Flawless stacks.} The following definition is due to \cite[Definition 3.2]{BFN10}. \begin{definition}[Flawless stacks] A derived algebraic stack $\mathcal{X}$ over $k$ is called {\it flawless}\footnote{The authors of \cite{BFN10} call this property {\it perfect} (as it has to do with perfect complexes), but there is an unfortunate clash of terminology with the notion of a perfect stack in positive characteristic arithmetic geometry (referring to Frobenius being automorphism).
+\paragraph{Flawless stacks.} We write $\Ind(-)$ for the functor of ind-completion of $\infty$-categories.
+The following definition is due to \cite[Definition 3.2]{BFN10}. \begin{definition}[Flawless stacks] A derived algebraic stack $\eX$ over $k$ is called {\it flawless}\footnote{The authors of \cite{BFN10} call this property {\it perfect} (as it has to do with perfect complexes), but there is an unfortunate clash of terminology with the notion of a {\it perfect stack} in positive characteristic arithmetic geometry (referring to Frobenius being automorphism).
 Since both notions appear in this paper, we invented the word {\it flawless} to avoid confusion.} iff it has affine diagonal and the canonical comparison map gives an equivalence of $\infty$-categories

 \end{definition}